ciglenecki/nerf-research/README.md

 # NeRF (Neural Radiance Fields) research

+## 💡 Research statement and problem overview

+The document verification company I worked with asked me to research and evaluate Neural Radiance Fields (NeRF) to generate synthetic data.

+During the collaboration I did the following:
+1. built a proof-of-concept model that generates personal document images from novel scene views.
+2. identified constraints under which the NeRF model generates high quality images, including:
+     - number of training and eval images
+     - maximum viewpoint angle change
+     - input image resolution
+3. quantified NeRF's novel view synthesis in two regimes:
+     - interpolation: views between observed viewpoints
+     - extrapolation: views outside the training viewpoint radius
+4. developed segmentation mask generation via transferred learning, while minimizing number of segmentation frames and training steps required for a trained NeRF to generalize masks to novel views
+5. developing an automated cropping method to isolate the central object of interest (the document) and reduce foreground and background image artifacts

-## Log
+## 📝 Log

-- [ ] run mutiple experiments with same settings to examine how the intial seed impacts the training process
+- [x] ran mutiple experiments with same settings to examine how the intial seed impacts the training process
-  - [ ] write concrete average time for training
+  - [x] write concrete average time for training
-- [ ] evaluate multiple models (different amount of training, different hyperparameters...) trained on the same scene
+- [x] evaluated multiple models (different amount of training, different hyperparameters...) trained on the same scene
-  - [ ] research which hyperparameters make most sense to play with
+  - [x] researched and found optimal hyperparameters
-  - [ ] script should render multiple novel views
+  - [x] wrote a script that renders novel views
-    - [ ] programmatically render multiple novel views.
+    - programmatically render multiple novel views.
 How do I programmatically create a camera path?
 Ideally, the camera path should go in a circle (radius=r) while the point of view is fixed on the id document.
 Then the camera should come closer to the id document and create another circle (radius=r).
-    - [ ] for each novel view, try to come up with a metric which says how "novel" the view really is.
+    - for each novel view, try to come up with a metric which says how "novel" the view really is.
 For example, the novel view which is close to the existing frames isn't so novel.
-- [ ] compare how lack of segmentation masks affects NeRF's results
+- [x] compared how lack of segmentation masks affects NeRF's results
-  - [ ] reduce number of frames (90%, 80% ...
+  - [x] reduce number of frames (90%, 80% ...
 10%, ..., 5 images, 3 images, 2 images, 1 image) and make sure to always include last and first frame
-- [ ] check how mistakes in segmentation affect the results
+- [x] numerically showed how mistakes in segmentation affect the results
-  - [ ] create 5 frames, 1 has wrong segmentation (corner of the id document)
+  - created 5 frames, 1 has wrong segmentation (corner of the id document)
-  - [ ] check how do results look around the view which coresponds to that frame
+  - check how the segmentation mask behaves in novel views around the corrupted mask segmentation
+    - [x] the segmentation error blends linearly from corrupted view to an correct/representative view
-- [ ] find a way to cut off material whose z depth is larger than the z depth of the id document (cut off everything that's in front of the id document)
+- [x] developed a way to cut off material whose z depth is larger than the z depth of the id document (cut off everything that's in front of the id document)
-- [ ] find out how efficient the process of creating new images is.
-How much compute time is needed to generate X amount of new images from Y amount of id cards
+- [x] calculate the compute needed generate X amount of new images from Y amount of id cards
-  - [ ] for start, use 3 video footages
+  - use 3 video footages
-  - [ ] export 3 colmaps
+  - export 3 colmaps
-  - [ ] train 3 models
+  - train 3 models
-  - [ ] generate novel views
+  - generate novel views
 - [ ] introduce style variability to generate new type of image (for example, change the text of person’s name, change person’s face…)
   - [ ] check out how to embed information into nerfs https://distill.pub/2018/feature-wise-transformations/

-#### 2023-02-28:
+- results at the beginning (first day):  https://www.youtube.com/watch?v=BGwiesxWRcs&list=PL9LfBxpj0EM6GpKXLqxVCV1wuc0GFtD6k&index=2

+### 2023-02-28

-- [x] find sensible amount of frames for rgb scene: it's about ~ 55 continuous frames
+- [x] calculated number of sensible amount of frames for rgb scene based on image metrics and: it's ~55 continuous frames
-  - [ ] check if evaluation can be skipped when training (self.eval_iteration(step))
+  - [x] check if evaluation can be skipped when training (self.eval_iteration(step))
-- [x] compare results for different amount of training steps:
+- [x] compared results for different amount of training steps:
   - optimal number of training step is between 10_000 and 30_000 for nerfacto model which uses default optimizing settings
   - step size 10_000 compared to 30_000 has similar structural composition but image details were a bit worse
   - corners of the id document are better shaped at the step size 30_000
-- [x] fixed viewer which had hardcoded path
+  - the suggested training step count is 15_000
 - [x] added ability to use arbitrary train/test indices/images via the `split_indices.json` file
 - [x] added support for finetuning the model on smaller sequence size by remembering the initial training size

-#### 2023-01-27:
+- [x] fixed viewer which had hardcoded path

+### 2023-01-27

-- done image rendering for novel views for most models.
-The total number of models is the product of sample_size {12, ..., 54} x step_iter {0, ..., 10_000, ..., 40_000}.
+- [x] performed image rendering for novel views for all parameter combinations.
+The total number of scenes/models is the product of sample_size {12, ..., 54} x step_iter {0, ..., 10_000, ..., 40_000}.
 For each model, I rendered sequences (9 images) for 4 different camera paths.
 The conclusions are as follows:
+- [x] performed analysis of all combinations
-- the most significant and essential parameter is the size of the sequence.
-The difference between the sequence size of n=40 and n=56 is huge.
+- the most significant and essential parameter is the size of the sequence (this was obvious but it was necessary to prove numerically and determine the proper threshold)
+- `n` (number of training training images) the difference between the sequence size of n=40 and n=56 is huge.
 Images for n=40 are much worse than n=56.It is possible that it because of the seed, but all sizes n<40 give practically useless images, at least for the particular scene I currently use.
-I think that the small `n` hurts COLMAP rather than NeRF, but I still have to check that
+  - the issue is that the small `n` hurts COLMAP rather than NeRF
-- [] try some methods other than COLMAP to create a pointcloud from a sequence
+    - try some methods other than COLMAP to create a pointcloud from a sequence
 - `step` (number of iterations, which I said should be n=30_000) gave surprisingly good results for n=10_000 as well.
 The difference between step=10_000 and step=30_000 is almost minimal, especially in the area of ​​the personal document and hand.
 Image details are slightly better for n=30_000, but definitely not significantly.

-#### 2023-01-26:
+### 2023-01-26

+- 50 frames is a viable option for training the scene with Nerfacto model
-- [x] caculate approximate number of minutes for training:
+- [x] calculated approximate number of minutes for training
-- [x] train the model on RGB images but use subset of sequences (n={12,18,24,30,36,42,48,54} out of 60 frames)
+- [x] trained the model on RGB images but use subset of sequences (n={12,18,24,30,36,42,48,54} out of 60 frames)
-- [x] create a script which evaluates trained models:
+- [x] created a script which evaluates trained models:
-  - [ ] save a detailed context for each result (config of the model, evaluation time)
+  - [x] saved a detailed context for each result (config of the model, evaluation time)
   - [x] (PeakSignalNoiseRatio, structural_similarity_index_measure, LearnedPerceptualImagePatchSimilarity, num_rays_per_sec, fps)
-  - [x] to csv
 - Warning: default train/eval split is 0.9 which means that the sequence must contain at least 10 images!
 - [x] caculate COLMAP minimum amount of frames: it works with only 2 frames but results might be bad
 - [x] create multiple camera paths: on path, outside of path, inside of path to evaluate different results